SasView/sasview/src/sas/sasgui/perspectives/fitting/media/fitting_help.rst

 Interaction Models
 ^^^^^^^^^^^^^^^^^^

-S(Q) models can be combined with many models in the other categories to generate what SasView calls "interaction models" (previously "product models").
+Structure factor S(Q) models can be combined with many form factor P(Q) models in the other categories to generate what SasView calls "interaction models" (previously "product models").
 The combination can be done by one of two methods, but how they behave is slightly different.

 The first, most straightforward, method is simply to use the S(Q) drop-down in the FitPage: